Alternatives to LBackup

 - If you like the sound of RSync, but do not really want to edit a text file to configure your backups, then ripcordbackup, arRsync, RSyncX (tutorial), EasyRsync, Backuplist+ or Grsync Mac may be worth a look.
 In addition, on LINUX there is GADMIN-RSYNC, snap2 and Grsync.

-- If you would like to just use RSync, then there are plenty of tutorials and tips available, to help get you started.
+- If using RSync directly is preferred, then there are plenty of tutorials and tips available, to help get you started.

-- If you are having difficulty keeping an encrypted image in sync across a set of networks, consider duplicity.
+- Having difficulty keeping an encrypted image in sync across a set of networks, consider duplicity or if re-encryption is a possibility, then ZBackup (mentioned below) could work?

 - BrandySnap is another a perl rsync wrapper which aims to improve on some of the issues with rsnapshot.
 BrandySnap is still in an early stage of development.
 However, it shows great promise and has some great features related to pruning!